Molajo/IoC/README.md

 Molajo Inversion of Control
 ===========================

-The Molajo **Inversion of Control** package offers a full featured dependency injection solution that is simple to implement within any PHP application.
-Specific features include: automatic convention-based instantiation, custom configuration using normal PHP code; constructor and setter injection; lazy loading; triggered instantiation; new, existing, cloned, and singleton instances, and so on, and so on.
+The Molajo **Inversion of Control** package offers a simple but full featured dependency injection solution for PHP applications.

-Considering the amount of time developers invest in writing code  that does nothing more than retrieve dependencies, verify correctness, ensure proper sequencing, instantiate objects, store instances, and so on, implementing an IoCC in your application can significantly increase productivity for developers and even empower frontend developers to begin using functions that were far to complex to use before.
+Considering the time developers spend writing code that retrieve dependencies, verifies correctness, ensures proper service instantiation sequencing, validates permissions, instantiate objects, store and shares instances, and so on, it is easy to see that an IoCC can significantly increase productivity for developers and perhaps even extend instantiated services to frontend developers without advanced programming skill.

-*Example of Service Request:*
+The Molajo **Inversion of Control** package includes:

+- Standard *code free* instantiation
+- Ability to create custom injector handlers with standard event methods implemented using normal PHP code
+- New, existing, cloned, and static instances
+- Constructor injection
+- Setter injection
+- Triggered instantiation
+- Service installation during Initialization
+- Inclusion in a Frontend Controller so that the IoC instance can be accessed across the application
+- Processing of objects needed for the application
+- Triggered instantiation for discovered dependencies
+- Lazy loading of objects, prompted only when needed
+- New, existing, cloned, and static instances

+## getService
-As developers know, instantiating a connection to the application database can involve a significant number of small and moderately complex steps.
-One must retrieve configuration data, extract user, password, database data, verify ACL, which means instantiate the User object, and so on.
-It can be overwhelming, encourages mindless copy and paste coding, difficult to maintain as changes are made, not ideal.
-It can be a significant amount of uninteresting code that is repeated too many times in an application.
+Instantiating a connection to a database can involve a significant number of small and moderately complex steps.

-Using the Molajo IoCC, that code can be defined once, stored within a custom injector and invoked using this simple command:
+Using the Molajo IoCC, that code can be defined once in a custom injector handler and then invoked, each and every time the database connection is needed, using this simple command:

 ```php
 $database = $this->IoC->getService('Database');
 ```
-Behind the scenes, dependencies trigger other *getService* requests, and those objects need more information, but developers are blissfully unaware of this processing since the IoCC manages this process for them.
+Behind the scenes, dependencies can trigger other *getService* requests, and those, more still, until all necessary elements of the Object Map are instantiated and available.

+Using the Molajo IoCC, however, developers can be blissfully unaware of this processing since the process is managed for them.

 ## Molajo IoC Architecture
-The Molajo IoC Package offers a full featured support structure.
-Many times, other IoC packages offer the basic Container class, but nothing useful to implement it within an application.
-The Molajo IoC package, on the other hand, provides all of the elements needed to provide the structure an application needs  to work with dependency injection.
+The Molajo IoC Package offers a full featured support structure, not just a Container class, but all of the elements needed to provide the logic and structure an application needs for dependency injection.

 ### Container
-The [Container class](https://github.com/Molajo/IoC/blob/master/Container.php) and [Interface](https://github.com/Molajo/IoC/blob/master/Api/ContainerInterface.php) are the kernel of the IoC process.
+The [Container](https://github.com/Molajo/IoC/blob/master/Container.php) call and [Interface](https://github.com/Molajo/IoC/blob/master/Api/ContainerInterface.php) are the kernel of the IoC process.

 The container determines if an stored instance is already available that would satisfy the request or if a new instance is needed.